rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

    - 1 10 20
    - 11 21 31
    - 1 11 21 (A)
-1. Given the code fragment below, what is the result?
+1. Given the code fragment below, what is the result?<br />
     ![Figure 4.6](img/figure4-6.png)
     - Compilation error
     - bread butter \-
     - bread butter \- bread butter
     - \- bread butter (A)
-1. Given the code fragment below, what is the result?
+1. Given the code fragment below, what is the result?<br />
     ![Figure 4.7](img/figure4-7.png)
     - bread butter \- bread butter egg jam
     - bread butter \- egg jam (A)